ux-capture/ux-capture/packages/ux-capture/README.md

         ...
     ```

+### Step 6: SPA views / transitions (if applicable)

-6. (SPA support) For 'interactive' view changes (usually associated with a route
+    For "interactive" view changes (usually associated with a route change),
-   change), the client app must imperatively indicate when the current view is
+    the client app must imperatively indicate when the current view is
-   no longer valid using `UXCapture.startTransition`, and clear any marks that
+    no longer valid using `UXCapture.startTransition()` call.
-   should not be considered valid for the subsequent view using
-   `UXCapture.clearMarks(name)`.
-To clear all marks, omit the name argument.
-Do not clear
-   marks that are associated with elements that do not change between views.

-    The call to `UXCapture.startTransition` does not need to be in the markup (and generally shouldn’t be).

     ```jsx
         history.push(‘/foo’)